arnowelzel/netdata-nextcloud/README.md

 on your distribution.
 Read your given release of netdata for more information.

 Log in as aministrator in Nextcloud and create a new app password for netdata.
+Note: The [metadata](https://apps.nextcloud.com/apps/metadata) plugin must be installed and activated in Nextcloud.

 Edit the config file to set the Nextcloud API URL, user name and app password.